rochus-keller/Smalltalk/Readme.md

 what performance it would achieve compared to Cog (see https://github.com/OpenSmalltalk/opensmalltalk-vm).
 There are many similarities between Lua and Smalltalk, even though the syntax is very different.
-I see two implementation variants: run everything from the Smalltalk source code, or run it from the Smalltalk image (i.e. Blue book bytecode).
+I see two implementation variants: run everything from the Smalltalk source code, or run it from the Smalltalk image (i.e. Blue Book bytecode).
 To further analyze the Xerox implementation and make a decision I needed a good tool, so here we are.

 AND NOT TO FORGET: Smalltalk-80 turns 40 this year, and Alan Kay turns 80!